-Complainants may make complaints in person, in writing or by telephone.
 Complaints should be made using the appropriate channels of communication.

 Complaints are expected to be made as soon as possible after an incident arises to amend the issue in an appropriate timescale.
-The Academy upholds a three-month time limit in which a complaint can be lodged regarding an incident.
+The academy upholds a three month time limit in which a complaint can be lodged regarding an incident.
 Complaints made outside this time limit will be considered in exceptional circumstances.
 In the case of any timescales changing, all parties involved will be informed of the changes in a timely manner.
 Complaints received outside of term time will be treated as being received on the first school day after the holiday period.

 A complaint can progress to the next stage of the procedure even if it is not viewed as "justified".
-All complainants are given the opportunity to fully complete the complaints procedure.
+All complainants will be given the opportunity to fully complete the complaints procedure.